tomahim/py-image-dataset-generator/README.md

-# Python image dataset augmentation for Machine learning projects
+# Image dataset generator for Machine learning projects

 ## Download large amount of images and dataset augmentation with minimal effort